A Comparative Study of Enriched Computational Homogenization Schemes Applied to Two-Dimensional Pattern-Transforming Elastomeric Mechanical Metamaterials: Numerical Examples and Comparison

 The first example considers an infinite layer of elastomeric material loaded in compression along the vertical direction.
 The specimen's height is~$H = n_{v}l$, where~$n_{v}$ is the number of unit cells in the vertical direction.
 The simulation domain spans the region~$2l \times H$, as shown in Fig.~\ref{fig:BCInfiniteCompression}, whereby only two unit cells are modelled in the horizontal direction, which is sufficient to capture the complete pattern transformation.
 The infinite structure is mimicked through periodicity along the two vertical edges, AD and BC.
 The bottom edge AB is fixed, whereas the top edge CD is displaced downwards by~$u^{*}$.
 As a result of these kinematic constraints, the macroscopic problem can be modelled as a one-dimensional continuum along~$\vec{e}_2$, with the following essential boundary conditions.
 For the first-order computational homogenization:

 for the second-order method:

 and for the micromorphic approach:

 Note that the choice of~$F_{22} = 1$ in Eq.~\eqref{eq:infinite:dbc} is motivated by physical insights of no deformation at the top and bottom part of the domain boundary.
 Although not presented for conciseness, numerical investigations showed high influence of prescribed values of~$F_{22}$ on achieved accuracy in comparison with DNS.
 For all methods, the macroscopic displacement fields are discretized by piece-wise quadratic one-dimensional elements with a two-point Gauss integration rule.
 For the second-order method, the Lagrange multiplier field and relaxed deformation gradient field are discretized using piece-wise linear shape functions.
-Scale ratios up to~$H/l = 10$ are calculated using~$10$ macroscopic one-dimensional elements, whereas simulations at higher scale ratios have as many elements as unit cells, i.e.,~$H/l$.
-The refined discretization for scale ratios~$H/l < 10$ is adopted to ensure sufficiently smooth and converged kinematic fields.
+In one-dimensional setting considered here, as an alternative to the mixed formulation, Hermite polynomial elements could be used for the second-order scheme, which are not considered for consistency with the other two-dimensional examples discussed below.
+For discretization, domains with scale ratios~$H/l \leq 10$ were calculated using fine meshes of~$10$ one-dimensional macroscopic elements to ensure sufficiently high kinematic freedom to accurately capture boundary layers spanning the entire domain (see ahead Fig.~\ref{fig:InComDeformationSR6_b}), whereas simulations at higher scale ratios~$H/l > 10$ have as many elements as unit cells due to the lower complexity of the resulting kinematic fields (forming a distinct plateau in~$F_{22}$ component close to the mid-height of the specimen; not shown herein, see, e.g., \citealt{Ameen2018b}).

 The macroscopic kinematic quantities in the pre- and post-bifurcation regimes for a fixed scale ratio~$ H/l = 6 $ are compared in Fig.~\ref{fig:InComDeformationSR6}.
 Here, the reference solution indicates that during pre-bifurcation, no strain gradients are present, which is accurately captured by the micromorphic and first-order method.
 The second-order scheme exhibits, however, artificial gradient effects close to the two horizontal boundaries.
 Post-bifurcation, the micromorphic method shows a better deformation trend compared to the second-order scheme, which again exhibits too strong gradient effects, which are mainly caused by the kinematic constraints on~$F_{22}$ in Eq.~\eqref{eq:infinite:dbc}.
 Note that~$F_{22}(0) = F_{22}(H) \approx 0.95$ in Fig.~\ref{fig:InComDeformationSR6_b} for the reference solution, implying that the kinematic constraints in the second-order scheme are too restrictive.
 However, relaxing these boundary conditions introduces large errors in the post-bifurcation regime, resulting in an overall response that is too compliant.